alvarouribe/reactjs-shopping-cart/README.md

 ### `yarn build`

+After running `yarn build` your build folder is ready to be deployed.
+You may serve it with a static server:

+  `yarn global add serve`

+  `serve -s build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.